openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 The operands of an operator are evaluated from left to right in accordance with the following rules:

--  Any right-hand operand is evaluated only after the full evaluation of the left-hand operand of a binary operator.
+-  Any right-hand operand is evaluated only after the left-hand operand of a binary operator is fully evaluated.

    If using a compound-assignment operator (see :ref:`Simple Assignment Operator`), the evaluation of the left-hand operand includes the following: